sasaidev/sasai-open-apis/README.md

 This repository contains examples and best practices for integrating with Sasai, provided as Jupyter notebooks.

 - [Sasai Authourisation](examples/01_prepare_data): Third party web applications, accessed via Sasai's built-in browser can obtain the basic information of the user through the SaSai webpage’s authorization mechanism below
 - [SasaiPay](examples/00_quick_start): Sasai pay allows a third-party merchant to process payments using the Sasai Wallet.

-Several utilities are provided in [reco_utils](reco_utils) to support common tasks such as loading datasets in the format expected by different algorithms, evaluating model outputs, and splitting training/test data.
-Implementations of several state-of-the-art algorithms are included for self-study and customization in your own applications.
-See the [reco_utils documentation](https://readthedocs.org/projects/microsoft-recommenders/).

-For a more detailed overview of the repository, please see the documents on the [wiki page](https://github.com/microsoft/recommenders/wiki/Documents-and-Presentations).

 ## Getting Started